hummat/hummat.github.io/_posts/2020-06-17-beautiful-blogging.md

 Something I found confusing in the beginning is the rather complicated [file and directory structure](https://github.com/hummat/hummat.github.io).
 Here’s a quick overview of what’s what:

 1. [`index.md`](https://github.com/hummat/hummat.github.io/blob/master/index.md): Your landing page.
 It’s empty except for its layout, which is defined in [`_layouts/home.html`](https://github.com/hummat/hummat.github.io/blob/master/_layouts/home.html).
 2. [`about.md`](https://github.com/hummat/hummat.github.io/blob/master/about.md): Jekyll differentiates between _pages_ and _posts_.
-I’m using pages a self contained units, like the landing page and this _About_ page and posts for, well, posts.
+I’m using pages as self contained units, like the landing page and the _About_ page and posts for, well, posts.
 3. [`style.scss`](https://github.com/hummat/hummat.github.io/blob/master/style.scss): Together with the files in [`_sass`](https://github.com/hummat/hummat.github.io/tree/master/_sass), this determines the look of your HMTL elements.
 4. [`_posts`](https://github.com/hummat/hummat.github.io/tree/master/_posts): This is where your blog posts go.
 It’s just a bunch of markdown files, one for each post with a date in front which gets added to the `page.date` variable automatically.
 I’ll come back to those variables in the [next section](#liquid-templating).
 5. [`_drafts`](https://github.com/hummat/hummat.github.io/tree/master/_drafts): Here you can put unfinished posts which you can render locally using `bundle exec jekyll serve --draft` and which don’t show up in the online version of your page.